denisdbell/blackjack/README.md

     java -jar target/blackjack*.jar

-Thanks for reading, I hope you enjoy playing the game!
+Thanks for reading!
+I hope you enjoy playing the game!